przemyslawbak/Dluzyna_Szkola/README.md

 ## Purpose

-Commercial web application created from scrap for primary school, where moderators and administrators can CRUD articles, edit plugin entries.
+Commercial web application created from scratch for primary school, where moderators and administrators can CRUD articles, edit plugin entries.
 Some plugins are connected with database.
 My first CRUD project.

 ## Features